brunof99/Data-Driven-Health-Insights/README.md

 **Date:** March-April 2024 (Work in progress)

 ## Introduction
-In this project, we delve into the Medical Information Mart for Intensive Care (MIMIC)-IV demo dataset, a valuable resource comprising de-identified electronic health records (EHR) from 100 patients admitted to the Beth Israel Deaconess Medical Center between 2011-2016, from emergency departments or intensive care units.
+In this project, we explore the Medical Information Mart for Intensive Care (MIMIC)-IV demo dataset, a valuable resource comprising de-identified electronic health records (EHR) from 100 patients admitted to the Beth Israel Deaconess Medical Center between 2011-2016, from emergency departments or intensive care units.
 MIMIC-IV can serve as a foundational repository for healthcare research, enabling exploration of diverse clinical scenarios, predictive modeling, and risk stratification.

 This notebook presents a comprehensive analysis pipeline designed to extract meaningful insights from the MIMIC-IV demo dataset.
 Leveraging Python libraries and industry-standard methodologies, we'll aim to uncover trends, patterns, and predictive models related to patient outcomes and clinical events.